-(a) CRD Number (if any): (b) CIK Number(s) (if any): (5) No Information Filed 5.
-Rela nted Person is: (check all that apply) (a) broker-dealer, municipal securities dealer, or government securities broker or dealer (b) other investment adviser (including financial planners) (c) registered municipal advisor (d) registered security-based swap dealer (e) major security-based swap participant (f) commodity pool operator or commodity trading advisor (whether registered or exempt from registration) (g) futures commission merchant (h) banking or thrift institution (i) trust company (j) accountant or accounting firm (k) lawyer or law firm (1) insurance company or agency . , pension consultant (n) real estate broker or dealer (o) sponsor or syndicator of limited partnerships (or equivalent), excluding pooled investment vehicles (p) sponsor, general partner, managing member (or equivalent) of pooled investment vehicles es/ No 6.
-Doy ou control or are you controlled by the related person? • O 7.
-Are you and the related person under common control?
-0 • 8. (a) Does the related person act as a qualified custodian for your clients in connection with advisory services you provide to clients ?
-O ⊙ (b) If you are registering or registered with the SEC and you have answered "yes," to question 8.(a) above, have you overcome the presumption that you are not operationally independent (pursuant to rule 206(4)-2(d)(S)) from the related person and thus are not required to obtain a surprise examination for your clients' funds or securities that are maintained at the related person?
-0 С (c) If you have answered "yes" to question 8.(a) above, provide the location of the related person's office responsible for custod your clients' assets: dy (of Number and Street 1: Number and Street 2: City: State: Country: ZIP+4/Postal Code: If this address is a private residence, check this box: Y es/ No 9. (a) If the related person is an investment adviser, is it exempt from registration? o (b) If the answer is yes, under what exemption? • ~ () 10. (a) Is the related person registered with a foreign financial regulatory authority? ~ (b) If the answer is yes, list the name and country, in English of each foreign financial regulatory authority with which the relate O d • person is registered.
-No Information Filed 11.
-Do y rou and the related person share any supervised persons? ⊚ 0 12.
-Do y ou and the related person share the same physical location? • O 1. - al Name of Related Person: UECT BLACK COORDINATED PARTICIPATION FUND GP, LP .
-110 JEST SERVICE COOK DIRECTED INTERIOR FORD OF, E 2.
-Prim pary Business Name of Related Person: JECT BLACK COORDINATED PARTICIPATION FUND GP, LP
+(a) CRD Number (if any): (b) CIK Number(s) (if any): No Information Filed (a) (b) (c) (d) (e) (f) (g) (h) (i) (k) (l) (m) (n) (o) broker-dealer, municipal securities dealer, or government securities broker or dealer other investment adviser (including financial planners) registered municipal advisor registered security-based swap dealer major security-based swap participant commodity pool operator or commodity trading advisor (whether registered or exempt from registration) futures commission merchant banking or thrift institution trust company accountant or accounting firm lawyer or law firm insurance company or agency pension consultant real estate broker or dealer sponsor or syndicator of limited partnerships (or equivalent), excluding pooled investment vehicles (P) Yes No Do y • Are you and the related person under common control? • 0 (a) Does the related person act as a qualified custodian for your clients in connection with advisory services you provide to clients ?
+0 • (b) If you are registering or registered with the SEC and you have answered "yes," to question 8.(a) above, have you overcome the presumption that you are not operationally independent (pursuant to rule 206(4)-2(d)(5)) from the related person and thus are not required to obtain a surprise examination for your clients' funds or securities that are maintained at the related person?
+0 0 (c) If you have answered "yes" to question 8.(a) above, provide the location of the related person's office responsible for cust ody of City: State: Country: ZIP+4/Postal Code: If this address is a private residence, check this box: \Box Yes No (a) \circ \odot (b) If the answer is yes, under what exemption? (-) To the colored as a consistency desired of the Consistency determined by the 20 ' , 0 ⊙ (b) itea Do y ou and the related person share any supervised persons?
+6 , e Do y ou and the related person share the same physical location? • 0 PRO. ary Business Name of Related Person : (b) Rela (a) (b) (c) (d) (e) (f) (g) (h) (i) (j) (k) (l) (m) (n) (o) (p) Do y Are y (a) (b) Cc) Related Person is: (check all that apply) (a) (b) CIK Number(s) (if any): No Information Filed